 Greta Gleissner is a NYC-based psychotherapist specializing in eating disorders.
-In recovery since 2001, Ms. Gleissner has firsthand knowledge of the challenges individuals face in the eating disorder recovery process, particularly during transitions.
+In recovery since 2001, Greta has firsthand knowledge of the challenges individuals face in the eating disorder recovery process, particularly during transitions.
 Her personal recovery and expertise in the field was the primary impetus for the co-creation of Eating Disorder Recovery Specialists.

 As Chief Operating Officer as EDRS, Matt Perry is responsible for operational and financial management of the company.
 With 25+ years in the professional services industry, his experience and leadership are focused on developing and delivering business solutions and operational excellence to improve the quality of care for both our clients and our specialists.